ddmanyes/bulk-rnaseq-pipeline/README.md

 2. Click the green **Code** button.
 3. Select **Download ZIP**.
 4. Unzip the downloaded file to your desired folder.

+## 🚀 Easy Installation for macOS (No Coding Required)

+If you are on macOS and don't want to deal with Python environments manually, use the included **One-Click Installer**:

+1. Download the project (ZIP or Git).
+2. Double-click **`install_and_run_mac.command`**.
+3. Wait for the automatic setup (first time only).
+It will:
+    - Download a lightweight environment manager (Micromamba).
+    - Install all necessary dependencies locally in the project folder.
+    - Launch the App automatically.

 ## Manual Setup and Installation